 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clarkesville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clarkesville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Clarkesville who work in sales jobs (13.08%), office and administrative support (12.22%), and teaching (11.86%).
+There are especially a lot of people living in Clarkesville who work in teaching (16.09%), office and administrative support (10.06%), and sales jobs (9.77%).

-The education level of Clarkesville citizens is substantially higher than the typical US community, as 29.51% of adults in Clarkesville have at least a bachelor's degree.
+The education level of Clarkesville citizens is very high relative to the national average among all cities (21.84%): 35.25% of adults in Clarkesville have a bachelor's degree or even advanced degree.

-The per capita income in Clarkesville in 2010 was $20,970, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,880 for a family of four.
+The per capita income in Clarkesville in 2018 was $25,401, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $101,604 for a family of four.
 However, Clarkesville contains both very wealthy and poor people as well.

 Clarkesville is a somewhat ethnically-diverse city.
 The people who call Clarkesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarkesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clarkesville include German, English, Scottish, and Italian.
+Important ancestries of people in Clarkesville include Irish, English, German, Italian, and Scots-Irish.

 The most common language spoken in Clarkesville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.